CSE141pp/wi20-CSE141L-intro/README.md

 The first contains the `stdout` and `stderr` of your code.

-Then, thene are several sections that represent different parts of the assignment.
+Then, there are several sections that represent different parts of the assignment.
 Each of them has a score associated with it, but many of them are labeled "0.0/0.0".
 This means the box just contains some information is not a graded part of the assignment.